allyr13/obu-student-recruitment/README.md

 - eXtreme Gradient Boosting

 ### Running The Model

+To use a specific prediction model, replace the `predict_model` value in [config.json](api/config.json) to EXACTLY one of the following options:
+- AdaBoost
+- Logarithmic_Regression
+- Decision_Tree
+- XGBoost

 To run a model prediction you must first unpickle the model using the following code:
 ```python
 with open("FILENAME", "rb") as f: